johannburkard/tinymeasurement/README.md

 * SSL handshake (minus the TCP handshake time, which is different from Souder's code that I stole)
 * TTFB (time to first byte)

-(This only works if the script sends a `Timing-Accept-Origin` header.
+(This only works if the script sends a `Timing-Allow-Origin` header.
 Many CDNs do.)

 ### Passing custom parameters